GitAddRemote/bucket-list-tronic/README.md

-# 🌍✈️ BUCKETLISTTRONIC — Explore the World, One Dream at a Time
+# 🌍✈️ BUCKET LIST TRONIC — Explore the World, One Dream at a Time

 ![CI](https://github.com/GitAddRemote/bucket-list-tronic/actions/workflows/ci.yml/badge.svg)

 > 🧩 This project uses **Grails 2.5.6** and **Groovy 2.4.21** — maintained for legacy platform compatibility.
 > ⚠️ This project is not actively maintained and is intended for educational and demo purposes only.
 > ℹ️ This repo uses [.editorconfig](https://editorconfig.org) to maintain consistent formatting across editors and IDEs.

 Welcome to **BucketListTronic**, a legacy-modern hybrid Grails 2.5 web app that helps users track, explore, and celebrate their dream destinations — while showing off real-world engineering skills like interactive mapping, geolocation, asynchronous messaging, and secure RESTful backend design.